Indigenous Australians’ Health Program

 Through the Council of Australian Governments (COAG), the Australian Government has committed to seven targets to close the gap in disadvantage between Indigenous and non-Indigenous Australians across health, education and employment.
 Two of these targets relate directly to the Health Portfolio: to close the gap in life expectancy within a generation (by 2031); and to halve the gap in mortality rates for Indigenous children under five within a decade (by 2018).
 This involves working in partnership with Aboriginal and Torres Strait Islander people and organisations, and in collaboration with State and Territory Governments.

-On 1 July 2014, the Australian Government established the Indigenous Australians’ Health Programme (IAHP), consolidating four existing funding streams: primary health care funding, child and maternal health programs, Stronger Futures in the Northern Territory (Health) and programs covered by the Aboriginal and Torres Strait Islander Chronic Disease Fund.
+On 1 July 2014, the Australian Government established the Indigenous Australians’ Health Program (IAHP), consolidating four existing funding streams: primary health care funding, child and maternal health programs, Stronger Futures in the Northern Territory (Health) and programs covered by the Aboriginal and Torres Strait Islander Chronic Disease Fund.

 In providing funding for child and maternal health care in particular, the Australian Government invested in the Better Start to Life approach.
 Through the IAHP, the Better Start to Life approach involves the phased expansion of two established maternal, child and family health activities: the Australian Nurse Family Partnership Program and New Directions: Mothers and Babies Services.